Holiday Break: "The Grim Reaper" - Nate Boone Craft

 I didn't know we had that much.

 I said, man, just too bulky and shit.
+We ran down the street with that.

 We kept looking back to see what, you know, like they're going to run out the house.

-By the time we turned down one of the side houses to run through the yard, and back then you're like, we hit alleys.
+By the time we turned down one of the side houses to run through the yard, and back then, like, we hit alleys.
+We ran down the alley and got behind my mama's garage, poured that little board out.

-But for the next 15 minutes, we just kept looking and listening, trying to see did anybody recognize or was you know like anybody gonna chase after us.
+We ran up in there with it.
+But for the next 15 minutes, we just kept looking and listening, trying to see did anybody recognize or was you know, like anybody gonna chase after us.

 But they didn't.

-So of course my brother Pop, he want uh
+So, of course, my brother Pop, he want uh

-He want quite a bit of weed.
+he wants quite a bit of weed.

-I didn't know nothing about no weed at the time because
+I didn't know nothing about no weed at the time because because you didn't.

-I learned about the heroine.
+I learned about the heroin.

-So Pop took a big time back to him.
+So Pop took a big chime back to him.
+Okay, this is cool with me.

+She'll take it on.
 I said, Pop, come on now.

+I love you.
 But don't try to rob us.

+I ain't going to rob you.
 And plus, I've been hearing things about two little kids out there shooting people.

+Why are you telling us that somebody out there is going to shoot us?
 He said, no, I think y'all want to be doing is terrorizing the neighborhood because

 my sister Prince went

+and told my sister.
 I just happened to be in the front room when he came up there and told her.

 I'm like,

 why people always said I did something?
+I'm sitting here.

+Sister cussed him out, don't get the hell out.
 After Charlie's murder, the money started to dry up and Boone and Jerm knew that they were going to have to go out and find a new way to make money.

 It was obvious that even from an early age, Boone had a strong desire to obtain as much wealth as he could and no one was going to get in his way.

+So, one day, Boone and Jerm were hanging out at Charlie's house when the phone rang.
 Boone knew that it would probably be the drug connection, calling to speak with Charlie, who was dead.

-And so, wanting to drum up some business, Boone himself picked up and answered the phone call.
+And so wanting to drum up some business, Boone himself picked up and answered the phone call.

 In a deep tone of voice, trying to act like an adult, he told the person on the phone that Charlie wanted to meet him at the usual spot, a local restaurant, to talk about business.

 Since Charlie was dead, Boone and Jerm knew that it would be their one opportunity to try and persuade the powerful drug connection to work with them instead.
+Back then, you got the ruler with phone.

 I called Jerry and told him what it went down.
+Jerry said, What?
+I said, Yeah, man.

 He downstairs on the front porch.

 We got to make a zap for this fool.
+He was like,

+What?
 I said,

-we're going to beat the hell out of him.
+We're going to beat the hell out of him.

-he came over and we uh
+He came over and we

-Louise is still talking to him they sitting there smoking a big old blit
+Louise is still talking to him.
+They sitting there smoking a big old blit.

 So I said, what we gonna do is we gonna fuck him up with these bats.
+He said what?
+We're gonna fuck him up with these bats.

+Now, listen up, man.
 I don't want to talk too loud.

 He might hear us.